 The New Zeitgeist, Myths and Mortals.
 Good luck guessing which three of the 11 tracks here date from the 1800s; they sound no more or less timeless than the originals on this album, which features vocals and poetic lyrics by a Chicago-based duo: Jen Reilly, who sounds redolent of Judy Collins, and Eddy Bluma.
 If you like the work of such artists as Fairport Convention, Renaissance, and Richard and Linda Thompson, give this well-honed collection a listen.

-Game Theory, 2 Steps from the Middle Ages.
+Game Theory, Middle Ages.
 The Game Theory reissue series ends on a high note with this expanded, remastered edition of their 1988 final album.
 Mitch Easter, who produced, writes in new liner notes that he “always thought music/sonic rules were a drag and the best records exist in their own self-defined universe.”
 That’s certainly the case with this cleverly crafted power pop/new wave CD, which arguably ranks as the most accessible record in the group’s catalog.
 Supplementing the 13-song original album are three live recordings, two radio sessions, one rough mix, and five demos, all previously unreleased.
 Expect ringing guitars, vocals reminiscent of the Undertones and Big Star, and music that evokes influences ranging all the way from the MC5 (who are quoted in “Initiations Week”) to Simon and Garfunkel (whose “America” Game Theory prime mover Scott Miller covers on one of the bonus tracks).